Page7.313Route Operations

 AIR ROUTE TRAFFIC CONTROL CENTERS (ARTCC)

----Twenty ARTCCs have 20 to 80 sectors defined by traffic, airways and workload
+---Twenty ARTCCs have 20 to 80 sectors defined by traffic, airways and

----The Code of Federal Regulations (CFRs) require pilots to monitor appropriate frequencies
+---The Code of Federal Regulations (CFRs) require pilots to monitor

----National Aeronautical Charting Office (NACO) makes charts with Centers, Sectors and frequencies
+---National Aeronautical Charting Office (NACO) makes charts with Centers,

 ---Flights are handed-off as passage requires to new frequency and sector.

----Controller gives the pilot the name of the agency, frequency required for handoff
+---Controller gives the pilot the name of the agency, frequency required for

----Pilot makes contact by naming the agency, aircraft call-sign, and altitude situation
+---Pilot makes contact by naming the agency, aircraft call-sign, and altitude

----Charted frequencies can be used for ‘Pop-up’ flight plan filing
+---Charted frequencies can be used for Pop-up flight plan filing

----En route pilots are responsible for obstacle, traffic avoidance and situational awareness
+---En route pilots are responsible for obstacle, traffic avoidance and

 PREFERRED IFR ROUTES

----Use of preferred routes as designed by ATC moves traffic ‘better’ by avoiding high traffic areas
+---Use of preferred routes as designed by ATC moves traffic better by

----Preferred routes seem designed for highest traffic situations to divert all neighboring traffic
+---Preferred routes seem designed for highest traffic situations to divert all

----Present ARTCC system can predict congestion and choke points and hold traffic on the ground
+---Present ARTCC system can predict congestion and choke points and hold

 ---Preferred IFR routes are published in the A/FD